Please phone the Practice for details and to schedule an appointment.

 The easiest way to make an appointment with your doctor is by telephoning the Practice on (03) 6223 1055.
 Please do not endeavour to make an appointment with us by using our email address.
 The email address is not manned on a continual basis, so appointment requests may not be picked up in sufficient time to meet the patient's expectation.

 Standard Appointments are held at 15-minute intervals.

-HOT DOC ONLINE APPOINTMENTS - Our clinic now uses the Hot Doc online booking system.
+HOT DOC ONLINE APPOINTMENTS - Our clinic uses the Hot Doc online booking system.
 You are able to book an appointment with any of our doctors from this website, by downloading the Hot Doc app onto your mobile phone or by going to the Hot Doc website itself.
-We are now using SMS appointment reminders to securely remind you of upcoming appointments.
+We use SMS appointment reminders to securely remind you of upcoming appointments.
 Of course we won't to do this unless we have your consent, so please check with our reception team to ensure we have it.

 Your First Visit with Us